smazga/m9scm/README.md

 ### New Stuff ###
 * added several sys: help files for plan9
 * added sys:userpasswd for accessing factotum (plan9 only)
-* added a preliminary json module to the library (still needs work)
+* added a simple json module to the library